R&D Tax Credits for Startups – What You Need to Know

 Business meeting in an office

-The R&D tax credit is an incentive offered by the government to encourage companies to conduct research and development in the United States.
+The R&D tax credit is an incentive the government offers to encourage companies to conduct research and development in the United States.
 Established in 1981, this tax credit has undergone various changes to ensure it remains beneficial to businesses.

-The Protecting Americans from Tax Hikes (PATH) Act of 2015 made this credit permanent, widening the scope that resulted in a steep increase in the number of startups qualifying for this type of tax credit.
+The Protecting Americans from Tax Hikes (PATH) Act of 2015 made this credit permanent, widening its scope, which resulted in a steep increase in the number of startups qualifying for this type of tax credit.

 Key Benefits and Changes

 In its original form, the R&D tax credit was just another income tax credit.
-This posed a challenge for startups, as they often didn’t have income tax liabilities to offset.
-They had to carry the credit forward to future years when they became profitable.
+This posed a challenge for startups, as they often needed income tax liabilities to offset.
+They had to carry the credit to future years when they became profitable.

-The PATH Act modified this by permitting startups to use the R&D tax credit to offset the employer component of taxation on Social Security.
+The PATH Act modified this by permitting startups to use the R&D tax credit to offset the employer component of Social Security taxation.
 This means even unprofitable startups can benefit from the credit annually.

 In addition to the federal government, many states offer this tax credit to boost innovation.
-While there is no limit on the credit for offsetting income tax liability, there is a cap for payroll tax offsets.
+While the credit for offsetting income tax liability is unlimited, it is cap-capped for payroll tax offsets.

-Initially with payroll tax liabilities set at $250,000, this limit increased to $500,000 under the Inflation Reduction Act.
+Initially, payroll tax liabilities were set at $250,000.
+Still, this limit was increased to $500,000 under the Inflation Reduction Act.
 This increase can significantly boost a startup’s cash flow, providing approximately up to 10% of annual R&D costs as a federal credit, with additional benefits from state credits.

 The R&D tax credit is primarily applied against income taxes.
-However, startups that haven’t yet broken even can benefit so long as they meet other eligibility criteria.
+However, startups that haven’t broken even can benefit if they meet other eligibility criteria.
 Before 2015, these companies had to carry the credit forward until they had an income tax liability.

 To qualify, a startup must have less than $5 million in annual gross receipts and no gross receipts before the five years ending with the current tax year.
-This makes most startups eligible for the credit, given that profitability often takes several years.
+Since profitability often takes several years, most startups are eligible for the credit.

 Eligibility Criteria for R&D Tax Credits for Startups